Taipods/SeeQL/WeeklyStatusReport/Week-2-report.md

 Goals for This Week
 -------

-> Work needed to be complete this week
+Work needed to be complete this week

-> Adding Basic Command Lines - Specifically Create ER Diagram, Relation Diagram, Open Database, Run SQL Query
+- Adding Basic Command Lines - Specifically Create ER Diagram, Relation Diagram, Open Database, Run SQL Query

-> Embedding SQLite or using it as a Dependency in our Code
+- Embedding SQLite or using it as a Dependency in our Code

-> Basic Webview implemented for running commands
+- Basic Webview implemented for running commands

-> Add the Parser
+- Add the Parser

-> Finishing up the Architecture Part of the Living Document
+- Finishing up the Architecture Part of the Living Document

-> Determine how we are going to do code so we can run in parallel
+- Determine how we are going to do code so we can run in parallel

 Reminder
 --------
-> Nothing Much To Note
-> Make sure to update on Jira about tasks that are being done.
+Nothing Much To Note.
+Make sure to update on Jira about tasks that are being done.

 Issues
 ------
-> Guys please run npm run compile. - James
+- Run NPM run compile after making any changes - James

-> Do not commit 100 mb file into GIT - Tai
+- Do not commit >100 mb file into GIT - Tai

 Progress
 ----------